CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_registration.md

 ### Update Credentials FromIOP

-IOP is not able to send a **PUT** Credentials to update its Credentials on operator backend.
-In order to update them, IOP sends a “**DELETE** Credentials” to delete the OCPI connection then starts a new Connection & Register process beginning by a **POST** Credentials sent by IOP or by the operator.
+IOP is not able to send a **PUT** Credentials to update its Credentials on an operator's backend.
+In order to update them, IOP sends a “**DELETE** Credentials” to delete the OCPI connection, then starts a new Connection & Register process beginning by a **POST** Credentials sent by IOP or by the operator.

 ## `Examples`